MaikuB/incrementally_loading_listview/README.md

 import 'package:incrementally_loading_listview/incrementally_loading_listview.dart';
 ```

-You can then use the `IncrementallyLoadingListView` widget in a similar you would with the `ListView.builder` constructor
+You can then use the `IncrementallyLoadingListView` widget in a similar way you would with the `ListView.builder` constructor

 ```
 return IncrementallyLoadingListView(